 Any program of Florida's stature looking to make a change now is jumping into a coaching carousel that has deep uncertainty.
 Adding to that is the costs at play with Napier's buyout and revenue sharing on the way.
 Florida would owe him around $25 million with no money offset, nearly $13 million of which is due within 30 days.
 They'd then have to pay a new coach's buyout owed to their former school and continue to raise the funds to get to the $20.5 million revenue sharing number likely owed to athletes next fall.
 The second you fire Napier, the players on Florida's roster also can enter the transfer portal immediately.
 Florida does not have a general manager on its staff, which is already creating concern for how contract management will be handled for roster retention.

-Florida would be the pilot program for how a major program navigates the new paradigm, and it's clear at the current moment Florida has no desire to be a pilot program for any new experiment.
-From the perspective of Florida's administration, the status quo option is good enough and Florida's improvement over the course of this season has given them the ability to stay the course.
+Florida would be the pilot program for how a major program navigates the new paradigm, and it's clear at the current moment Florida has no desire to take that role in an experiment like this.
+From the perspective of UF's administration, the status quo option is good enough, and Florida's improvement over the course of this season has given them the ability to stay the course.

 No ad available

 Some of Florida's biggest contributions have come from young players.
-A main talking point last season was how young Florida's roster was.
-Linebacker Pup Howard and safety Jordan Castell are underclassmen who anchor an improving defense.
-Running back Treyaun Webb and playmaking receiver Trey Wilson -- whose season has been hampered by injury -- offer hope for the future.
-Then there, of course, is five-star freshman quarterback DJ Lagway, a building block the program did not want to lose.
+A main talking point last season was the youth on Florida's roster.
+Linebacker Grayson Howard and safety Jordan Castell are underclassmen who anchor an improving defense.
+Running back Treyaun Webb and playmaking receiver Eugene Wilson II, whose season is now over due to injury, offer hope for the future.
+Then there is obviously Lagway, a building block the program does not want to lose.

-Despite fan unrest and general unhappiness over keeping Napier into the 2025 season, Florida was in a situation where there wasn't a clear option to make.
+Despite fan unrest and general unhappiness over keeping Napier into the 2025 season, Florida was in a situation where there wasn't a clear option.
 It is instead placing its chips on a longer-term approach.
-The decision will be panned by Florida fans and cheered by Florida's rivals, who believe the Gators will remain dormant under Napier.
+The decision will be panned by fans and cheered by rivals who believe the Gators will remain dormant under Napier.
 We'll find out in about 10 months if the option taken will actually produce the desired results.